-United for All Ages is a think tank and social enterprise developing new ‘all ages’ approaches to key social and economic issues – from housing and care to work and technology.
+United for All Ages is a ‘think and do’ tank and social enterprise developing new ‘all ages’ approaches to key social and economic issues – from housing and care to work and technology.

 We work with a wide range of national and local organisations to do things differently in our ageing society, building communities for all ages and developing shared sites where care homes and nurseries are co-located.

-The first ‘shared site’ in the UK launches this autumn – Apples & Honey nursery is opening at Nightingale House, a care home, bringing older and young people together with their families.
+The first ‘shared site’ in this country launches this autumn – Apples & Honey nursery is opening at Nightingale House, a care home, bringing older and young people together with their families.
 Lovely BBC news film here.
-It will be the first example in the UK of a shared site, following the USA, Japan, Singapore, Australia, Canada and elsewhere in Europe.
+It’s the first example here of a shared site, following the USA, Japan, Singapore, Australia, Canada and elsewhere in Europe.
 More here

 How downsizing home can help all generations – see United for All Ages’ submission to the House of Commons Communities and Local Government Select Committee inquiry into housing for older people

 Families get tougher on quality of care – latest analysis of reviews left on Good Care Guide.
 See news release